 If a Medi-Medi beneficiary receives Inpatient services and Crisis Stabilization services within 72 hours of the inpatient stay, Medicare requires all of these services to be claimed on one claim (837I).
 The Medicare reimbursement is not itemized.
 The MHP is paid the same Diagnostic-Related Group (DRG) rate whether or not Crisis Stabilization is provided when Crisis Stabilization occurs within 72 hours of the inpatient stay.
 How should the MHP apply the Medicare reimbursement to the Medi-Cal claim?

 The MHP should claim Medi-Cal for the hospital Inpatient services on the 837I and Crisis Stabilization on the 837P.
 All Medicare reimbursement should be applied to the Medi-Cal 837I for the hospital Inpatient services.

-Is code "H2017" to be used for all specialty mental health services under the Federal Rehabilitation State Plan Option ("Rehab Option")?
+Is procedure (HCPCS) code "H2017" to be used for all specialty mental health services under the Federal Rehabilitation State Plan Option ("Rehab Option")?